nihiluis/manabound-devlog/scripts/MiniTrailer.md

 ## Script
 Manabound is a sandbox game where your chosen heroes go from rags to riches.
 Manabound features a large overworld
   - shot of walking Rhydaeron to the docks
-  - shot of buying a ship
+  - shot of crafting a ship
   - shot of the ship traversing the ocean

 Build a deck and Level up your heroes in battle